dylstrada/Processing/README.md

 CirclePixels: "grows" a mosaic-like cluster of circles based on an initial image.

 MengerSponge: a 3D fractal.
-Iterations are capped so you don't brick your GPU :)
+Iterations are capped so you don't kill your GPU :)

 MultiplicationArt: visual depiction of modular multiplication around a circle.
 Click on screen to change factor.